 What kids wear when riding a bike is also very important for safety:

-- Fluorescent or bright-colored clothes will help kids be visible on the road.
+- Fluorescent or bright-colored clothes will help kids be visible on the road, and they’re more visible than white clothes.
 (Avoid dark clothes, especially during early dusk and twilight hours.)

 - Lightweight clothes will help them avoid becoming overheated.

 - Pant legs shouldn't be too loose-fitting or flared.
 These can get caught up in the chain while riding.

 - If your child wears a backpack while riding, make sure the straps are tied up and can't get tangled in the spokes of the wheels.
 Keep the backpack as light as possible.